kvarak/dnd/docs/_Classes/druid.md

 Druids of the Circle of the Sands finds the toughest life in one of the harshest place of the world — the deserts.
 Fascinated at how life finds a way to survive and thrive in the barren lands, the druid contemplates the tenacity of life, bathing in the scorching sun and roaring sandstorms.
 Like the shifting sands and winds of the desert, most druids of Circle of Sands prefer nomadic lifestyle over settling into a fixed location.
 However, some druids of Circle of the Sands stay within a settlement as caretakers and protectors.

 ### Circle Spells
 Your mystical connection to the desert grants you ability to cast certain spells.
 When you choose this circle at 1st level, you learn the *air mastery* cantrip in addition to your other cantrips.

 At 3rd, 5th, 7th, and 9th level you gain access to additional spells.
 Select two of the spells listed as circle spells from a spell level that you can cast.
 The selected spells are always prepared, and do not count against the number of spells you can prepare each day.

 ### Shifting Sands
-From 2nd level, when you cast a druid spell of 1st level and higher that requires concentration, you can conjure a gust of wind that surrounds you for 1 minute or until your concentration on the spell is broken.
+When you cast a druid spell of 1st level and higher that requires concentration, you can conjure a gust of wind that surrounds you for 1 minute or until your concentration on the spell is broken.

 The gust of winds creates a small vortex centered on you, out to a radius of 5 feet.
 When a hostile creature first enters the area within the vortex or starts its turn there, it must succeed on a Strength saving throw against your druid spell save DC or be knocked prone.